jofmi/agentpy/docs/installation.rst

 Requirements
 ------------

 Agentpy supports Python 3.6 or higher.
-It further uses the following libraries:
+The installation includes the following packages:

-- `numpy <https://numpy.org>`_ and scipy, for scientific computing
+- `numpy <https://numpy.org>`_, for scientific computing
 - `matplotlib <https://matplotlib.org/>`_, for visualization
 - `pandas <https://pandas.pydata.org>`_, for output dataframes
 - `networkx <https://networkx.org/documentation/>`_, for network analysis
 - `ipywidgets <https://ipywidgets.readthedocs.io/>`_, for interactive output
 - `SALib <https://salib.readthedocs.io/>`_, for sensitivity analysis

+These optional packages can further be useful in combination with agentpy:

+- `seaborn <https://seaborn.pydata.org/>`_, for statistical data visualization

 Stable release
 --------------

-To install the most recent stable release of the package, run the following command on your console:
+To install the latest stable release of agentpy, run the following command on your console:

 .. code-block:: console